-Investment in Common Collective Trusts-As of December 31, 2018, the Plan held investments in 16 common collective trusts: a series of Vanguard Target Retirement Trusts; the Loomis Sayles Core Plus Trust; the Wellington Trust Small Cap 2000 Portfolio; the Wellington Trust TIPS Portfolio; and the T. Rowe Price U.S. Mid-Cap Value Equity Trust.
-These investments are carried at net asset value ("NAV") per unit, which is determined by the trustee using the fair value of the underlying investments.
+Investment in Common Collective Trusts-The Plan's investments in common collective trusts are carried at net asset value ("NAV") per unit, which is determined by the trustee using the fair value of the underlying investments.

 Investment in Common Stock-Investments in shares of Science Applications International Corporation common stock, which are publicly traded on the New York Stock Exchange, are recorded at their last quoted market price on the last business day of the respective plan year.